 The Broker Confirmation combines the information of the Trade Confirmation and the Broker Fee Information document.
 As not all information can be provided by brokers, several fields are defined as optional rather than mandatory, as in the Trade Confirmation Document.
 Additionally, the Broker Confirmation Document provides broker specific data fields.
 Each field in a Broker Confirmation document is either a key or an information field.

-Key fields are those fields that play a role in the definition of a match between broker confirmation and trade confirmation documents.
-Key fields are either mandatory or conditional.
-Information fields are not considered in a match.

 List of Key Fields

 Each field in a BrokerConfirmation document is either a key or an informational field.

 Key fields are those fields that play a role in the definition of a match between two trade confirmation documents.